Monte9/TodoApp-Android/README.md

 ## Challenges:
 1. Knowing the difference between listView index and row id in SQLite.
 They are not directly mapped to each other and it took me a while to realised that in order to perform CRUD actions I needed to work on the row id of the todoitem as opposed to the index of the item on the listView.
 2. After adding a new column, I had trouble getting my Cursor to work properly.
 Hence I had to bump up the version number of the db table as well as uninstall the app from the phone.
+3. Since this was my first Android app it took me a while to implement features the way I envisioned it in my head.
+Had to do a lot of googling on how to implement different functionality and put it all together to acheive desired effect.

 ## License